 During the period under review an inspection found that, although the product storage at the site was well managed, the discharge treatment systems were inadequately maintained.
-At the first inspection the site appeared to be compliant with consent conditions.
-The second inspection found the silt trap was full of sediment laden water.
-On this occasion the discharge from the site was non-compliant with the suspended solids limits on the consent.
+At the first inspection the discharge from the site was non-compliant with the suspended solids limits on the consent.
+This resulted in an infringement being issued for breaching an existing abatement notice.
+The second inspection found the site to be compliant, but no samples were collected at this time, as the site was not discharging.